ryansteinfurth/personal-monte-carlo-simulation/README.md

 sheet.
 Two conversions happen in code, because LTCMA quotes something different from what the engine needs:

-- **Nominal → real**, deflating by the LTCMA U.S. inflation assumption (2.50%).
+- Nominal to real, deflating by the LTCMA U.S. inflation assumption (2.50%).
-- **Compound → arithmetic**, adding σ²/2.
-This is worth 1.4pp for US Large Cap, so it is not a rounding detail.
+- Compound to arithmetic, adding sigma^2 / 2.
+This is worth 1.4pp for US Large
+  Cap, so it is not a rounding detail.

 Correlations come from the same matrix.
 Volatilities are used as published.

-To update to a later edition, replace the compound return / volatility pairs and the correlations; the conversions take care of themselves.
+To update to a later edition, replace the compound return / volatility pairs and the correlations.
+The conversions run off those numbers, so nothing else needs to change.

 The correlation matrix must stay positive semi-definite.
 To check after editing: